What Makes a Freelance Business Sustainable?

 Even though my expertise is unique, my services are very narrow: I only offer long-form content (blog posts, eBooks, thought leadership).
 I think copywriting for landing pages or emails is a very different skillset.
 If you are able to offer a variety of services, that's also attractive to some clients.
 They'd rather hire a single freelancer than hire multiple freelancers for different types of work.

-You can also offer different contract structures.
+You can also offer different contract structures or innovative business models.
 Almost all of my work is ad hoc, or "as requested."
 Even though many freelancers chase retainers and their promise of predictable income, I rarely do them.

 Clients can hire me without a huge commitment, and that's really appealing.
 Since I'm working with marketing departments, they can often face abrupt budget changes or even shift their strategy and publishing cadence.
 Potential clients can easily say "yes" after meeting with me because they don't need to get the specific budget for a retainer approved.
 I can increase or decrease my output for a specific client as they need it.
 The trade-off is that I can't always turn work around quickly, because I schedule clients on a first-come, first-serve basis.